lyh543/lyh543/readme.md

 * I'm Yanhui Liu, graduated from **UESTC** at 2022, majoring in Computer Science and Technology.
 * Currently I'm coding **Python, TypeScript, Flutter**.
 * I'm working as software engineer for auto driving infrastructure of **[AutraTech](https://www.autra.tech/)**.
   * Welcome to join us!
-Job description is on official site, also you can send me email to get more detail.
+Job description is on official site, also you can send me email to get more details.
 * I'm interested in, and also benefit from a large variety of computer technologies, e. g. **AMD (YES!), MIJIA IoT, Caddy, AOSP, Hexo & VuePress, RSS, Material Design**.
 * You can reach me at **lyh543@outlook.com**~